Let’s look at these modifications and how each one will help you choose the best kind for your home.

-The common type of glass seen in most residential areas, as well as beverage containers is referred to as ‘float glass’ or ‘annealed glass’.
+The common type of glass seen in most residential areas, as well as for beverage containers, is referred to as ‘float glass’ or ‘annealed glass’.
 This glass is characterized by its mundane nature, as well as its tendency to shatter into sharp tiny pieces if accidentally dropped.
-The reason it is called ‘float glass’ is because of the process used in order to produce it.
-Common glass-making matter such as sand, sodium carbonate, and limestone are heated up, and poured onto molten tin.
-Due to their own respective chemical properties, float glass forms and ‘floats’ on top of the molten bath much like oil floats on top of water.
+Sand, sodium carbonate, and limestone are heated and poured onto a sheet of molten tin.
+Due to their own respective chemical properties, glass forms and ‘floats’ on top of the molten bath much like oil floats on top of the water.

-Tempered glass is specially treated float glass, giving it slightly better protection which allows it to use as shower doors, car windows, and even diving masks.
-The notable feature of tempered glass is its treatment, which allows it to shatter into small squarish chunks (which theoretically causes less damage).
+Tempered glass is specially treated float glass, which makes it better suited for use as shower doors, car windows, and, even diving masks.
+The notable feature of tempered glass is its response to stress which allows it to shatter into small squarish chunks theoretically causing less damage.

-This glass is similar to the toughness of the former category, however its composition is slightly different.
+Laminated Glass is similar to tempered glass in its ability to minimize damage caused by stress.
+However, its composition is slightly different from tempered glass.
 Laminated glass features two panels of glass which are held together by an internal plastic sheet (Polyvinyl butyl) which prevents the glass from shattering.
-To put simply, this is the kind of glass that creates ‘spiderweb’ patterns when smashed, and is commonly seen on the windshields of cars.
-This glass was designed with high-speed impact in mind.
+When smashed it creates a spider-web look, regularly used for vehicle windshields.
+This glass was designed with high-speed impacts in mind.

 Some other unique benefits of tinted glass include the ability to deflect UV rays (depending on the film), and extra insulation to the window.

 A similar smart-glass film that is uniform in colour has microscopic dimensionality that displays instant clarity or privacy with a flip of its switch; perfect for bedrooms and bathrooms.